-- mark the absence in line with statutory guidance with authorisation being at the discretion of the Head of Main School.
+- mark the absence in line with statutory guidance with authorisation being at the discretion of the Principal.
 An Admin Assistant (Attendance) will gather the information regarding absence and mark the register appropriately giving consistency and allowing for more effective data interrogation.
-The reasons given for absence will be noted on the school system by an Admin Assistant (Attendance); - mark the absence as unauthorised in the first instance if no reason for absence has been given; - telephone or text parents on the first day of absence if we have not received a reason.
-An Admin Assistant (Attendance) will ring the parents of those students that are marked absent in registration and whose parents have not rung in, which begins at 11am (Gosforth Academy) and no later than 11am (Gosforth Junior High); - where no contact is made the Admin Assistant (Attendance) will liaise with the school Attendance and Welfare Officer for further investigation.

-- any missing students' names are passed to their Pastoral Manager/Learning Manager/Sixth Form Tutor; and - if telephone contact is not made and there are absences with no reason given, then a letter will be sent out by the Admin Assistant (Attendance) requesting the information regarding the absence of a child within one week of the absence (this applies to Main School only).
+The reasons given for absence will be noted on the school system by an Admin Assistant (Attendance); - mark the absence as unauthorised in the first instance if no reason for absence has been given; - telephone or text parents/carers on the first day of absence if we have not received a reason.
+An Admin Assistant (Attendance) will ring the parents of those students that are marked absent in registration and whose parents have not rung in, which begins at 11am; - where no contact is made the Admin Assistant (Attendance) will liaise with the school Attendance and Welfare Officer for further investigation. - any missing students' names are passed to their Pastoral Manager/Learning Manager/Sixth Form Tutor; and - if telephone contact is not made and there are absences with no reason given, then a letter will be sent out by the Admin Assistant (Attendance) requesting the information regarding the absence of a child within one week of the absence (this applies to Main School only). - Home visit, by the Attendance and Welfare team, will take place for students who are absent from school.